Uploading Data Files

 4. In the “File Type” field, click the field to open the “Select File Type” modal window.
 Find the appropriate extension under the “Name” column and select it.

-5. When you are finished, click Submit to upload the file.
+5. When you are finished, click Save to upload the file.

 Organize your files